Plofland/react-todo-app/README.md

 - [x] Get text to be striked through when task is completed
 - [x] Add a input form that will add an object to the todoData array when a button is clicked ("Add Task")
-- [] Add a clear all button to empty out the todoData array ("Clear All Tasks")
+- [x] Add a clear all button to empty out the todoData array ("Clear All Tasks")
-- [] Add a button that will clear all completed tasks from the todoData array ("Clear All Completed Tasks")
+- [x] Add a button that will clear all completed tasks from the todoData array ("Clear All Completed Tasks")
+- [] Send out an error alert when the text field is left blank and the "Add" button is clicked
 - [] Put the "Add Task" input and the "Clear All Completed Tasks" button in an accordion menu at the top, it should only be visible when you want to edit the ToDo list
 - [] Add little 'x' icon that when clicked, the task will be deleted from the todoData array